jakob-zapanta/jakob-zapanta.github.io/_pages/about.md

 I'm interested in the intersection between science & engineering and the social issues we are facing today.

-I'm also pursuing a minor in astrophysics.
+Additionally, the scientist in me would kill me if I *only* did engineering, so to that end I'm also pursuing a minor in astrophysics.